Poles in Hungary: 19th–mid-20th centuries

-An indigenous Polish population inhabited the northernmost counties of Árva, Szepes, Sáros and Trencsén, which also formed part of Poland in the past, and the two former, in the historic regions of Orava and Spisz, are now divided between Slovakia and Poland.
+An indigenous Polish population inhabited the northernmost counties of Árva, Szepes, Sáros, Trencsén and Liptó, which also formed part of Poland in the past, and the two former, in the historic regions of Orava and Spisz, are now divided between Slovakia and Poland.
 In Orava there were 24,196 Poles according to data from 1864, in Spisz the Polish population was estimated between 27,000 and 37,000 in 1880, and in Trencsén County it was estimated up to 34,000 in 1892.
-In Šariš, there were two Polish villages Hradzisko and Szandel.
+In Šariš, there were two Polish villages Hradzisko and Szandel, and in Liptó County, there were two partly Polish villages of Malé Borové and Veľké Borové.

 The Polish minority was not officially recognized in the Kingdom of Hungary.
 In 1910, the census category 'Lengyel' (Polish) was added, but only in one district of Upper Hungary (the Trsztena district in Árva County).
 Access to some Polish press, such as Gazeta Podhalańska, was also legalized.
 An important role in this development was played by the Hungarian historian Adorján Divéky.
 (Note: Divéky observed that earlier statistical research, such as the works of Ján Matej Korabinský and Elek Fényes, as well as mid-19th-century surveys, showed Polish populations in some territories.
 However, the 1880 census categorized them as Slovaks.)
 According to the results of the 1910 Hungarian census, 14 localities in the Trsztena district were overwhelmingly Polish-inhabited, totaling almost 16,000 people, of whom 97% were Polish.

 Polish migration to Hungary increased in the second half of the 19th century and is approximated at 60,000 during the Austro-Hungarian period.
 By the start of the 20th century, there were an estimated 150,000 Poles and people of Polish origin in the Kingdom of Hungary.
 Many Poles left Hungary following the establishment of the short-lived Hungarian Soviet Republic.
 The Polish community (including Polish Jews) totaled around 30,000 within the post-Treaty of Trianon Hungarian borders, however, its population decreased over time.
 In 1926, roughly 20,000 residents of Hungary held Polish citizenship.
 The Poles were concentrated mainly in Budapest, where in 1927, a Polish church and the Polish House (Dom Polski) were built.

 Polish and Hungarian uprisings

 Around 3,000 Poles from the territories of partitioned Poland formed the Polish Legion, which participated in the Hungarian Revolution of 1848, and Polish general Józef Bem became a national hero of Hungary.
 In total, some 10,000 Polish volunteers fought in the uprising on the Hungarian side.

-After the fall of the Polish January Uprising of 1863–1864 in the Russian Empire, about 4,000 Polish refugees were received in Hungary.
+After the fall of the Polish January Uprising of 1863–1864 in the Russian Partition of Poland, about 4,000 Polish refugees were received in Hungary.